umweltdk/umploy/README.md

 npm install -g umploy
 ```

+## Documentation

+At the moment this README is all the documentation there is but since the tool
+is heavily inspired by the deploy section for travis much of the
+[travis deployment documentation][travis-deployment] applies to this tool as
+well with the change that the file format for this tool is in JSON as opposed
+to YAML.

+Another good place to look for documentation is [dpl][dpl] since that is the
+tool that does all the heavy lifting.

 ## Example deploy document

-This ```.umploy.json``` file will deploy the dist folder to the my-cool-site bucket on S3 if the current branch is master.
+This ```.umploy.json``` file will deploy the dist folder to the my-cool-site
+bucket on S3 if the current branch is master.

 ```
 "dpl": {